ccp4/dimple/index.md

 ## FAQ ##

-_Why final R factor in one refmac run is different than initial R factor in succeeding run?_
+_Why is the final R factor in one refmac run different than the initial R factor in succeeding run?_

 Because of different refinement options (hydrogens, resolution).